jbeuckm/SettingsTester/README.md

 Evo
 ==============

-Designed to test a command with different arguments repeatedly in order to maximize the "fitness" calculated by a user-supplied function on the command's output.
+Test a command with different arguments repeatedly to maximize your fitness function on the command's output.

 ###config.js###